 1. About Access & Empowerment: created to inform the viewer about an access center, access channel, or the concept of public, educational, or government access; programs that exemplify how community access television empowers people to speak about issues that affect them.

-2. Access Program Promo: short promotional video, less than 5 minutes, about an access program or channel.
+2. Access Program Promo: short promotional video, less than five minutes, about an access program or channel.